Generalization Error Curves for Analytic Spectral Algorithms under Power-law Decay: Proof

 \paragraph{Organization} In the following, we first give a simple proof of the bias-variance decomposition in \cref{prop:BiasVar}.
-In \cref{subsec:fundamental_controls}, we will derive estimations of some fundamental quantities that will be used later.
+For ease of reference, a notation table collecting the main symbols used in the paper is provided in \cref{tab:notation}.
+In \cref{subsec:fundamental_controls}, we will derive estimates of some fundamental quantities that will be used later.
 In \cref{subsec:concentrations}, we will use concentration inequalities to obtain high-probability bounds on some intermediate but crucial quantities.
-In \cref{subsec:analytic_functional_calculus}, we recall some basic facts about analytic functional calculus and define the contour that is essential in our the proof.
-Finally, we prove the estimation of the two terms in \cref{subsec:variance_term} and \cref{subsec:bias_term}.
+In \cref{subsec:analytic_functional_calculus}, we recall some basic facts about analytic functional calculus and define the contour that is essential in the proof.
+Finally, we prove the estimates for the two terms in \cref{subsec:variance_term} and \cref{subsec:bias_term}.